 Yoshihiro Nakano (YOB: 1977; POB: Yamaguchi Pref., Japan).

 The areas of specialisation are social philosophy and critical development studies, especially history of ideas of development discourses and grassroots alternatives.
-Dr. Nakano’s research consists of two parts: (1) critical studies of the global society of consumers and (2) global intellectual history of anti-productivist social theories and epistemologies of the south.
+Dr. Nakano’s research consists of two parts: (1) critical studies of the history of global development and (2) global intellectual history of anti-productivist social theories and epistemologies of the south.

 The second area explores systemic alternatives to globalisation, investigating diverse grassroots social innovations.
 Dr. Nakano is particularly interested in the evolution of anti-productivist social theories in the Global North and the Global South, especially the diversity of their cultural roots and the process of dissemination, reception and translation among different cultural and linguistic universes.
 His research covers postdevelopment, degrowth, social and solidarity economies, the Gandhian economics, feminist economics (especially an ethics of care), the economics of happiness, community-based economies, commons and municipalism.
 Recently his research examines the evolution of Japanese theory of postdevelopment and degrowth in the context of global intellectual history, especially its pertinence to epistemologies of the south.

 Dr. Nakano is an instigator of degrowth and convivialism in Japan and publishes the Japanese translation of French, Spanish, Italian and English literature in the related field.
 The past collaborators include Serge Latouche, Jean-Louis Laville, Alain Caillé, Marc Humbert, Stefano Bartolini, Florance Jany-Catrice, José Luis Coraggio, Arturo Escobar, Ernesto Laclau and others.